lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 * Any planned or work-related cancellations/changes to the schedule of a lesson should be informed to the instructor by email or SMS the day before the online session before 10.00 p.m.

+* In cases of a late cancellation or absence, the agreed price for the missed/not-cancelled-in-time lesson will be charged.

 ## Other

 * All the teaching materials other than the coursebook are included in the price.